torvalds/linux/Documentation/filesystems/resctrl.rst

 resources.
 Each resource has its own subdirectory.
 The subdirectory names reflect the resource names.

+Most of the files in the resource's subdirectory are read-only, and describe properties of the resource.
+Resources that support global configuration options also include writable files that can be used to modify those settings.

 Each subdirectory contains the following files with respect to
 allocation: